 Having a unique and original portfolio isn’t a rocket science tip, but its importance is vital and it was the reason of adding it to this list.
 A good designer won’t use a free theme downloaded on some free resource… it’s a sign that removes any idea of professionalism.

-Each of complete designs for portfolio powered by MotoCMS is an ideal combination of a professional, powerful and beautiful solution for any website portfolio.
+Each example of MotoCMS portfolio website builder is an ideal combination of a professional, powerful and beautiful solution for any website portfolio.

 A good designer doesn’t need to upload tons of items… adding as many images as possible isn’t the attribute of a great expert, it’s mostly the desperate gesture of a designer lacking clients.
 In conclusion, add enough items to convince the viewers about the quality of works realized but don’t overdo because a bored viewer is hardly to believe that will be converted into a client.